kdhht2334/Pyramid_AT/README.md

 Usage
 ---

-All you have to do is load images and (pre-trained) models.
+All you have to do is loading images and deep model(s).

 ```python
 import torchvision